 Fried fish in a gram flour batter and a zesty tarragon dip | Recipe

-The Freiduria, or fry shops scattered throughout Andelucia are as common place there as sherry and flamenco.
+The Freiduria or fry shops scattered throughout Andalucia are as commonplace there as sherry and flamenco.
 Traditionally cooked in a batter of gram and wheat flours, fried fish and potatoes are often served in paper cones to eat at the beach.
-If this sound familiar, the Freiduria is said to be the origin of the iconic British fish and chip shops, possibly introduced into Britain by Jewish immagrants from this region of Spain.
+If this sound familiar, the Freiduria is said to be the origin of the iconic British fish and chip shops, possibly introduced into Britain by Jewish immigrants from this region of Spain.

 This version is totally gluten-free, using gram and rice flours to create a light, golden batter.

 White fish – cod, haddock or halibut, 2 fillets cut into pieces about 3 cm wide

 Gram flour – 6 tablespoons

 Rice flour – 1 tablespoon